-If you’ve been following my blog and social media comments, then you’ve probably noticed that more and more of my clients have been taking advantage of thermogenic supplements.
+If you’ve been following my blog and social media comments, then you’ve probably noticed that many of my clients have been taking advantage of thermogenic supplements.

-See, there are so many products out there that promise to burn fat while people sit on the couch eating junk food all day.
+There are so many products out there that promise to burn fat while people sit on the couch eating junk food all day.
+Sadly, only a fraction of these fat burners work.

 What Do Thermogenic Fat Burners Do?